jacoolee/tog/README.md

 ## 4. Conceptions

 ### 4.1 Date-Stampped Block
-Date-Stamp Block is essential parts of tlog content, a block contains a Date-Stamp and a list of tasks.
+Date-Stamp Block is essential parts of tog content, a block contains a Date-Stamp and a list of tasks.

 ### 4.2 Date-Stamp
 Date-Stamp represents the date of the Date-Stamp Block and always be put head of the block.
 For simplicity, Date-Stamp can be formed as `"%Y-%m-%d"`, eg: `23-02-25`.